San Andres Island, Colombia

 When we asked people living in San Andres Island about club and activities where newcomers can meet others, they responded:

 "San Andres Island, offers a variety of clubs and activities for expats to join and meet new people.
 Many expats participate in water sports clubs, such as scuba diving, snorkeling, and sailing, given the island's beautiful beaches and clear waters.
 There are also fitness clubs and yoga studios that attract a diverse group of people, including expats.
 Language exchange groups are popular among expats who want to improve their Spanish skills while helping locals improve their English.
 These groups often meet in casual settings like cafes or parks, making it a relaxed and fun way to meet people.
 Expats also join local volunteer organizations, which not only provide a chance to give back to the community but also to connect with like-minded individuals.
 These can range from environmental conservation groups to community development projects.
 Cultural activities, such as cooking classes or dance lessons, are another great way for expats to immerse themselves in the local culture and meet people.
 These activities often attract a mix of locals and expats, providing a great opportunity for cultural exchange.
 In addition to joining clubs and activities, expats often meet people through social events and gatherings.
 Many expats live in the same neighborhoods or apartment complexes, making it easy to meet neighbors and make friends.
 There are also numerous bars, restaurants, and cafes on the island that are popular hangouts for the expat community.
 Online platforms and social media groups are also a popular way for expats to connect.
 There are several Facebook groups and online forums specifically for expats living in San Andres Island where people share information, ask questions, and organize meetups.
 Finally, networking events and business meetups can be a good way for expats who are working or running a business on the island to meet other professionals.
-These events are often organized by local business associations or international chambers of commerce," explained one expat living in San Andres Island, Colombia.
+These events are often organized by local business associations or international chambers of commerce," wrote a member in San Andres Island.

 What should I bring when moving to San Andres Island?